pantheon-systems/documentation/source/docs/articles/sites/using-tmp-files.md

 ## Create a Common Directory

-Create a `tmp/` directory within the network file mount, which is common across all application containers:
+Create a `tmp/` directory within the network file mount, which is common across all application containers.
+Use the following code when applicable to write temporary resources to shared directories:

-**Drupal**: `sites/default/files/tmp`
+**Drupal**: `public://sites/default/files/tmp`
-**WordPress**: `wp-content/uploads`
+**WordPress**: `public://wp-content/uploads`

 This will allow for consistent execution of requests to temporary files for sites with more than one application container.

-## Multiple Application Container Hosts
+## Private Temporary Files
-To manage your temporary files securely and reliably across DROPs when multiple server calls are required to process the files, add this to your code: `private://tmp`
+To manage your temporary files privately and reliably for when multiple application containers are required to process the request, add this to your code: `private://tmp`

 <div class="alert alert-danger" role="alert">
 <strong>Note</strong>: Avoid using the <code>temporary://</code> scheme.
 Temporary files written during a batch process will not be available for processing by other application servers, and the process will fail.</div>